DAHOTOYIII/se-output/README.md

 The output file will be located on the root folder and is named ``` output.txt ```

 ## How to test the script?
-1. Create text files and paste the word contents and save it.
+1. Create text files and paste the word contents and save it inside the ``` src/cloudword/inputs ``` folder.
 You may duplicate or create as many file as you want.
 2. Run this command ``` python .\src\cloudword ``` or ``` python.exe .\src\cloudword ``` | make sure you are in the root folder of the repo.